 Can you believe it has been almost 35 years since the birth of Far Horizons!
 I remember clearly and fondly our first “adventure” trip in 1983 when I was driver, guide, baggage handler, study leader, and tour manager!
 What glorious memories I have of those first trips – camping in the rainforest at Ceibal (and trying to sleep while the howler monkeys roared incessantly over our heads), floating down the mighty Usumacinta River in inflatable rafts, and walking through the uncut Lacandon forest to see the astonishing murals in Bonampak.
 How magical to be the only people there!

 In those early years, unflappable Far Horizons explorers faced challenges such as oh, remember the bathrooms in that memorable (!) hotel in southern Belize on our first trip?
-Or, how about when the engine of one of our mighty GMC Suburban vans blew up while we were deep in the jungle trying to reach Rio Bec?
+Or, how about when the engine of one of our mighty GMC Suburban vans blew up while we were deep in the jungle trying to reach Rio Bec in southern Mexico?
 After recruiting a 1932 logging truck (along with all the men of the village) to get us back to our hotel, we found a lobster dinner awaiting us…at 2 a.m.!
 Then there was the time that we found the fer-de-lance snake in the middle of our cluster of tents at Piedras Negras.
 We all zipped our tent flaps more carefully and decided that we didn’t really have to get up to go to the bathroom that night.
 And the wonders of the trip into the cave of Naj Tunich when one of our trucks slid into a ditch and a Maya family took us in for the night…all 20 of us!
 We had no food as it was awaiting us at the camp site, but our wonderful study leader had packed canned rum and coke (no kidding!), our sustenance for the night.
 We awoke the next morning to the smell of fresh tortillas over the fire and hot coffee prepared by our hosts.
 And after pulling out the truck (that’s another story), we drove to the camp where home-made pasta and pina coladas were awaiting.

 As I’ve grown older, I’ve learned to appreciate luxury (as have the Far Horizons travelers still taking our journeys all these years later) but won’t entirely give up the adventure.
-As our frequent travelers know, our trips proudly reflect this winning combination as well as including a PhD specialist who reveals the secrets and solves the mysteries of the sites we explore.
+As our frequent travelers know, our trips proudly reflect this winning combination as well as including a PhD specialist who reveals the secrets and solves the mysteries of the countries we explore.
 Be sure and read about the renowned (and frequently legendary) scholars who lead our trips here.